All Episodes

 Kevin Bishop, the BBC's Moscow bureau chief, tweeted that the reception area of his hotel didn't have its floor laid, but it did have a picture of Russian President Vladimir Putin.

-Uh It is uh I saw a uh I saw a uh a sign uh on some website the other day, uh Attention Olympic Snow.
+I saw a sign on some website the other day, Attention Olympic Snow.

-They've post they evidently have the measure of all these sleazy BBC uh and Guardian sports journalists, because they put a big sign out saying attention Olympic snow, rules for using area of Olympic snow, no dirty shoes allowed, no rubbish allowed on the snow surface or near it.
+They evidently have the measure of all these sleazy BBC and Guardian sports journalists because they put a big sign out saying, Attention Olympic snow, rules for using area of Olympic snow, no dirty shoes allowed, no rubbish allowed on the snow surface or near it.

-And then uh the third one is if you need to do a job near or on the snow surface area, please clean up thoroughly after yourself and remove dirty snow with shovel.
+And then the third one is, if you need to do a job near or on the snow surface area, please clean up thoroughly after yourself and remove dirty snow with shovel.

-Now, at a certain level, I'd like to think this is just pooted messing with the Western media.
+Now, at a certain level, I like to think this is just Putin messing with the Western media.

 But you know, you know the way Putin is.

-If you if you saw that video of Putin singing I found my thrill on Blueberry Hill to Goldie Horn, don't ask me why, it's a long story, but apparently Goldie Horn and a lot of other zealist celebrities were flowed over to Russia so Putin could sing I found my thrill on Blueberry Hill to them.
+It's a long story, but apparently Goldie Horn and a lot of other Z-list celebrities were flowed over to Russia so Putin could sing I Found My Thrill on Blueberry Hill to them.

-Where a lot of guys, a lot a few guys get enormously rich, wealthier than anybody has ever been ever.
+But this is the kind of deformed capitalism that Putin and his gang have embraced, where a lot of guys, a few guys get enormously rich, wealthier than anybody has ever been ever.

-There are now more butlers in London uh than there were a hundred years ago at the height of the Victorian era in the eighteen nineties.
+There are now more butlers in London than there were a hundred years ago at the height of the Victorian era in the 1890s.

 And it's exactly the same thing.

-Uh not as many whole when when you start in the Kremlin and you go all the way out to the Black Sea where the uh Olympics are taking place, it's a very long pipeline, and all the holes in the pipe where all the people on the take are sluicing their little share out of the pipeline so that by the whatever money is allocated just a dribble ends up in the resort.
+When you start in the Kremlin and you go all the way out to the Black Sea where the Olympics are taking place, it's a very long pipeline and all the holes in the pipe where all the people on the take are sluicing their little share out of the pipeline so that by whatever money is allocated, just a dribble ends up in the resort.

 That's how it is with Obamacare.